Rpirayesh/Stock/Readme.md

-StockLSTM.py
-This code is used to esimate the stocks using LSTM

 # Stock Prediction Using LLaMA3 and Generative AI for StockInference.py code

-This repository contains a Python script that leverages state-of-the-art models and APIs for predicting stock prices based on historical data and news articles.
+This repository contains a Python script that leverages models and APIs for predicting stock prices based on historical data and news articles.
 The script uses LLaMA3, a fine-tuned model, and other tools to generate forecasts for selected stocks.
 The
 ## Prerequisites